JElledgeCG/ExploringRaytracing/README.md

 Welcome to Exploring Raytracing!
 As part of my computer graphics journey, I've decided to dive into offline raytracing as a starting point for understanding PBR.
 This repo serves as a devlog and progress tracker where I can store code, thoughts about what I'm learning, and plans for the future of this project!

-## PART I: Ray Tracing in One Weekend
+## Part I: Ray Tracing in One Weekend

 To begin, I decided to follow along with the book "Ray Tracing in One Weekend" by Peter Shirley and build a raytracer from scratch in C++.
 This resource was very useful and taught me many things.
 Much of the code in this repo comes directly from this source (and has been marked as such), but I still learned enough to understand the concepts and algorithms and to be inspired to extend the renderer (see Part II).
 Below are some key learnings and thoughts that I had while following along: